bmezaris/Gated-ViGAT/README.md

 BibTex:
 ```
 @inproceedings{GatedViGAT_ISM2022,
-author = {"N. Gkalelis and D.Daskalakis and V. Mezaris",
+author = {"N. Gkalelis and D. Daskalakis and V. Mezaris",
 title = {Gated-ViGAT: Efficient bottom-up event recognition and explanation using a new frame selection policy and gating mechanism},
 year  = {2022},
 month = ,